llmcloud24/de.KCD-Summer-School-2024/Day_4/02-Backups/README.md

 # do you want to add date/time information?

 # do you want to check if the copies are identical to the originals?

+# don't forget the actual commands to backup the files

+# maybe you also want to log things
 ```

 >[!IMPORTANT]